 Parental authority refers to the rights and responsibilities of parents (or someone else who has parental authority) toward their children, from birth to adulthood: custody, supervision and education.

 Tutorship for minors is the legal mechanism that protects people under 18.
-For example, teenagers can't sue someone in court or rent a commercial space on their own.
+For example, teenagers can’t sue someone in court or rent a commercial space on their own.
 Their tutors must agree and act for them in legal matters that can seriously impact their financial situations or their lives.
-The law calls these legal matters juridical acts.

 These people can be tutors for a teenager: